How People Leave One Cult — and End Up In Another

 When we hear stories about cults, we tend to assume that they exist separate of us and our own communities; we tend to think that we would never be so naive as to succumb to the wiles of a charismatic leader selling us salvation or love or self-empowerment.
 But the truth is that anyone could be vulnerable to cult influence at a certain point in their lives, typically during a stage of transition, when they’ve just lost their job or had a child or experienced a bad breakup, says Eichel.
 “The primary cause of cult membership is bad luck,” he says.
 This was especially true for Brown, who joined NXIVM shortly after she had been kicked out of the church she had been raised in.
 “I was just really vulnerable at the time [and] losing my community,” she says.
 “I wanted to replace my community with these people.”

-That said, Brown says that in retrospect, there were cetainly red flags during her time in the group: though her involvement predared the horrific acts that have emerged during Raniere’s trial, such as the branding or the recruitment of sex “slaves,” she did witness many temper tantrums from Salzman, as well as, at one point, physically violent behavior from Raniere towards one of his girlfriends.
+That said, Brown says that in retrospect, there were certainly red flags during her time in the group: though her involvement predated the horrific acts that have emerged during Raniere’s trial, such as the branding or the recruitment of sex “slaves,” she did allegedly witness many temper tantrums from Salzman, as well as, at one point, borderline physically violent behavior from Raniere towards one of his girlfriends.

 Knowing the extent of the cruelty of the people she once considered her friends and mentors, however, has led her to formally swear off any self-help group or organized religion.
 This time, she says, it’s for good.